HandsomeOne/Nonogram/README.md

 #### `class NonogramPlay`

-`NonogramPlay::constructor(rowHints, colHints, canvasId[, config])`: creates and prints a NonogramPlay instance on a canvas, which can be played.
+`NonogramPlay.prototype.constructor(rowHints, colHints, canvasId[, config])`: creates and prints a NonogramPlay instance on a canvas, which can be played.

 All the parameters have the same meanings as those of `NonogramSolve`'s.